raspberrypilearning/save-the-shark/en/step_6.md

 In this project, you have:
 + Used random numbers to change the plastic and fish costumes
-+ Learnt how generate and delete clones so they appear to fall away
++ Learnt how to generate and delete clones so they appear to fall away
 + Created complexity in the game by using randomisation

 Did you enjoy the project?
 Have you spotted a mistake?
 Please click the Send feedback button below and let us know!